-Most expats are more than satisfied with the standard of healthcare in Abu Dhabi, though many still opt to return to their home countries for complicated surgeries or specialist procedures.
+Most public hospitals offer good quality healthcare, but many expats still choose private medical centres, and some even opt to return to their home countries for complicated surgeries or specialist procedures.

 Healthcare facilities in Abu Dhabi

 Both public and private healthcare facilities are available in Abu Dhabi, and the level of care and comfort is highly regarded across the board.

 Many expats still hold on to the perspective that public facilities largely function as emergency service centres, and private facilities and clinics are more appropriate for everything else.
 Regardless of this viewpoint, an expat's specific health insurance coverage often dictates in which hospitals they can receive treatment.